freemindlabsinc/IntelliBlog/README.md

 2) Users can create a full post by simply pasting a URL to a web page or a YouTube video.
 > IntelliBlog will download the content of the page or the transcript of the video, and use generative AI to create a draft post complete of title, text, TL;DR and much more.
 The generated content can then be edited and shared.

-3) Each post will be stored in I-Blog's vectorized memory system (based on LlamaIndex/Python) and thus made accessible to I-Blog's AI Assistant, which can be used to search for posts, or to answer any question on the contents of the entire blog.
+3) Each post will be stored in I-Blog's vectorized memory system and will be immediately available to I-Blog's AI Assistant.
+The assistant can be used to search for posts, or to answer any question on the contents of the entire blog.
 > The I-Blog assistant will offer chat and voice interfaces.
 > The I-Blog assistant can also be used to ask for more information on a topic, find related posts, etc.